SwiftUI Animation Techniques

 }

-SwiftUI provides several built-in transitions:
+SwiftUI ships with several built in transitions:

 // Fade in/out